About Caroline

 philOsophy of writing characters

-The years in HR, with all the opportunity to observe conflict, inform how Caroline writes characters.
-She believes people generally operate with the best of intentions, but life gets in the way.
-She believes people behave at their worst under pressure.
+The years in HR, with all that opportunity to observe conflict, inform how Caroline writes characters.
+She believes people generally operate with the best of intentions, but behave at their worst under pressure.

-She likes finding comedy in the gaps between how people see themselves and how others see them, and the gaps between what people say and what they mean.
+She finds comedy in the gaps between how people see themselves and how others see them, and the gaps between what people say and what they mean.

-Caroline doesn’t write bad guys, even though her character behave terribly at times.
+Caroline doesn’t write pure bad guys, even though her character behave terribly at times.

 image.jpg